Logo Icon

 • The more you practice, the better you'll identify patterns, draw logical conclusions, and solve problems quickly.

-• Solve previous years' papers and mock tests to familiarize yourself with the exam's time constraints and build confidence.
+• Solve previous year's papers and mock tests to familiarize yourself with the exam's time constraints and build confidence.

 • Analyze your performance to identify strengths and weaknesses, and tweak your preparation accordingly.